-Where and What Time: This workshop runs for a full day (10am-4pm or 11am-5pm) in our light-filled Arran Street East studio in the heart of the Dublin Fruit and Vegetable Markets area.
+Where and What Time: This workshop runs for a full day in our light-filled Arran Street East studio in the heart of the Dublin Fruit and Vegetable Markets area.
 Eircode: D07 K744 google map.
-Lunch is from 1pm to 2pm or 1.30pm to 2.30pm, and there are several lovely places nearby for you to buy lunch if you wish, for example:
+Lunch is from around 1pm to 2pm and there are several lovely places nearby for you to buy lunch if you wish, for example:

 When will my pot be ready for the Glazing Workshop?